SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 ![](/articles/15_web_services/17_Graphit/images/39_graphit_with_parameters.PNG)

-## Parameters setup when running Graphit as a web service
+## Parameters setup when calling Graphit as a web service
+In order to pass parameters